jhartmann/matriclock/README.md

 |           |VCC        |36       |3V3(OUT)  |
 |           |GND        |23       |GND       |

+Buttons: Connect S0 to GPIO, S1 to 3V3, and place 10KΩ pull-down resistors between GND and each GPIO.
 DHT22: Place a 10KΩ pull-up resistor between VCC and DATA of DHT22.
-Buttons: Connect S0 to GPIO, S1 to 3V3, and place 10KΩ pull-down resistors between GND and each S0.